slatedocs/slate/source/includes/_attribution.md

 gaid = '8df6c9bf-d647-4400-bc13-7ff317ff0003'  # example Google Advertising ID
 android_id = 'f533bc6a9d9a2000'  # example Legacy Android ID
 ifa = '8df6c9bf-d647-4400-bc13-7ff317ff0004'  # example iOS Identifier for Advertising
-claim = 1  # indicates install is attributable, set claim=0 if install is non-attributable / organic
-attributed_to = 'Chartboost'  # optional, send another network name if attributed to other network, or Organic if organic is_organic = 0  # optional, send 0 if not organic, 1 if organic
+click_id = '178660e204b0166e0364e637';  # only used if fingerprinting attribution is enabled by your server in lieu of a device identifier; optional claim = 1  # indicates install is attributable, set claim=0 if install is non-attributable / organic attributed_to = 'Chartboost'  # optional, send another network name if attributed to other network, or Organic if organic is_organic = 0  # optional, send 0 if not organic, 1 if organic